Keikavus (Ziyarid): Biography

 Keikavus was born in 1021, during the reign of his uncle Manuchihr.
 In 1041/1042, the Seljuq Sultan Tughril conquered Tabaristan.
 He then appointed a Seljuq noble to govern the region, but let Anushirvan Sharaf al-Ma'ali keep his status as nominal ruler of those territories.
 During this period, Keikavus spent his time traveling around the Middle East; he stayed for eight years at Ghazni and even married a daughter of the Ghaznavid Sultan Mahmud, who later bore him Gilanshah.
-Keikavus then took performed a pilgrimage to Mecca, where he afterwards traveled to the court of the Shaddadid emir Abu'l-Aswar Shavur at Ganja in Arran, and aided him in his invasion of Ani.
+Keikavus then made a pilgrimage to Mecca, where he afterwards traveled to the court of the Shaddadid emir Abu'l-Aswar Shavur at Ganja in Arran, and aided him in his invasion of Ani.
 In 1050, Anushirvan died, and was succeeded by Keikavus as the ruler of Tabaristan.
 Keikavus' long and peaceful reign certainly encouraged his domains to more cultural activities.
 Keikavus later died in 1087, and was succeeded by his son.